ClickHouse/ClickHouse/docs/en/index.md

 - Data is updated in fairly large batches (> 1000 rows), not by single rows; or it is not updated at all.
 - Data is added to the DB but is not modified.
 - For reads, quite a large number of rows are extracted from the DB, but only a small subset of columns.
-- Tables are "wide", meaning they contain a large number of columns.
+- Tables are "wide," meaning they contain a large number of columns.
 - Queries are relatively rare (usually hundreds of queries per server or less per second).
 - For simple queries, latencies around 50 ms are allowed.
 - Column values are fairly small: numbers and short strings (for example, 60 bytes per URL).